phklive/miden-order-book/README.md

 This CLI tool provides an interface for interacting with a central limit order book implemented on the Miden rollup.

+## Prerequisites

+Before you begin, ensure you have the following prerequisites:

+1. **Miden Node**: You need to run a Miden node.
+For installation and setup instructions, refer to the [Miden Node GitHub repository](https://github.com/0xPolygonMiden/miden-node).

+2. **Rust and Cargo**: This project is built with Rust.
+If you don't have Rust and Cargo installed, you can get them from the [Rust website](https://www.rust-lang.org/tools/install).
+Follow the installation instructions for your operating system.

 ## Installation

 To install the Miden Order Book CLI, follow these steps: